So, you’re considering an EMBA?

 Do you have the right level and amount of experience to fit the program (both its student body and its coursework)?

-EMBA programs and their various sub-programs/options are usually looking for specific amounts and levels of experience.
-And these two items – amount and level – are interrelated.
+EMBA programs and their various subprograms/options are usually looking for specific amounts and levels of experience.
+And these two factors – amount and level – are interrelated.

-As for amount – some EMBA programs are open to “younger” applicants, in their early thirties, while some have more stringent experience requirements or preferences, seeking candidates with a specified minimum duration of experience (overall or management experience).
-Look at the average ages and experience levels in the student profiles, and also probe programs’ websites for a “what we look for” section, usually in the admissions tab, to glean the preferences of specific schools in this regard.
+As for amount, some EMBA programs are open to “younger” applicants, in their early 30s, while some have more stringent experience requirements or preferences, seeking candidates with a specified minimum duration of experience (overall or management experience).
+Look at the average ages and experience levels in the student profiles, and also probe programs’ websites for a “what we look for” type of section, usually under the admissions tab, to glean the preferences of specific schools in this regard.

 As for quality, that should always include being a high performer – that you excel among accomplished peers.
-Aside from that, “quality” is open-ended, and it will vary person to person greatly.
+Aside from that, “quality” is open-ended, and it will vary greatly from person to person.
 It combines being impressive in some way and standing out in some way.
-For one person, it might be guiding your team or department through organizational or industry volatility; for another it might be innovative leadership in a matrix organization; for another it might be starting up a business or a division in a developing region.
-Examine your own experience and determine what is most impressive, interesting, meaningful, and illuminating about it.
+For one person, it might be guiding a team or department through organizational or industry volatility; for another, it might be innovative leadership in a matrix organization; for yet another, it could be starting up a business or a division in a developing region.
+Examine your experience and determine what is most impressive, interesting, meaningful, and illuminating about it.
 That will reflect its quality.

-Do you understand the demands of studying while working, and do you have a workable plan for fitting the EMBA into your life?
+Do you understand the demands of studying while employed, and do you have a workable plan for fitting the EMBA into your life?

-Some EMBA applications have an essay question specifically on this point.
-The last thing the adcoms want is for someone to leave the program before completion, or to attend without being a full participant in the learning community.
+Some EMBA applications (Columbia’s, for example) have an essay question specifically on this point.
+The last thing the adcoms want is for someone to leave the program before completing it or to attend without being a full participant in the learning community.
 And it’s very easy to underestimate the demands of studying and contributing while maintaining one’s professional and personal responsibilities.
-Whether in an essay or during the interview, demonstrate your time management skills and show that you have juggled multiple responsibilities effectively, and/or describe a concrete plan for incorporating school into your other responsibilities.
+Whether in an essay or during your interview, demonstrate your time management skills, show that you have juggled multiple responsibilities effectively, and/or describe a concrete plan for incorporating school into your other responsibilities.

 What are your career service needs?

-To address this trend, EMBA programs have beefed up their EMBA career services.
-Almost all EMBA programs now offer career counseling and services.
+To address this trend, EMBA programs have beefed up their EMBA career services and now offer career counseling and other related resources.

-These services include various types of career coaching, self-assessments, alumni networking and events, etc. While career services are common among EMBA programs, the line is often drawn at regular recruiting (a major draw of regular MBA programs).
+These services and resources include various types of career coaching, self-assessments, and alumni networking and events.
+While career services are now common among EMBA programs, the line is often drawn at regular recruiting (a major draw of regular MBA programs).

 Before putting all the effort into applying, if this factor is important to you, look closely at what each program offers and gauge carefully whether the available resources are sufficient for what you need.

 Getting going: Applying to EMBA programs

 The fun begins!
-Once you decide to go ahead with applying to EMBA programs, I suggest keeping a steady momentum if possible – staying engaged will enhance the quality of your application and also will enable you to – yes – enjoy the process because you will be taking concrete steps toward an exciting experience and impactful career growth.
+Once you decide to go ahead with applying to EMBA programs, I suggest keeping a steady momentum, if possible.
+Staying engaged will enhance the quality of your application and also enable you to – yes – enjoy the process because you will be taking concrete steps toward an exciting experience and impactful career growth.

-- Plan to request scheduling accommodations for your EMBA.
+- Plan to request scheduling accommodations at work for your EMBA.

-You will likely need a company sponsorship letter (more about this below) agreeing to time accommodations even if the company isn’t offering financial sponsorship.
-For some applicants this is a “slam dunk” because their company regularly sponsors EMBA applicants.
+You will likely need a company sponsorship letter (more about this later) agreeing to time accommodations, even if the company isn’t offering financial sponsorship.
+For some applicants, this is a “slam dunk” because their company regularly sponsors EMBA applicants.
 For others, it takes some strategy and convincing.
-If you’re in the latter category, start strategizing and planning now to make your case to the decision-maker.
-I’ve seen people finish the whole application and then face a red light at this very stage.
+If you’re in the latter category, start strategizing and planning now to make your case to the decision-maker at your firm.
+I’ve seen people finish their entire application and then hit a red light at this very stage.
 Many EMBA websites have advice for applicants on how to make the case to their employers for the needed schedule adjustments.

 - Sketch out concrete plans to carve out time for school in your schedule.

 Even if you plan to attend a weekend-only program, and even if you are without major personal obligations, you still can’t just add hours to a week on top of your current schedule without any change (and maintain excellence).
-Moreover, this accommodation may take some sensitive planning since it almost certainly involves other people.
+Moreover, this accommodation might take some sensitive planning, given that it almost certainly involves other people.
 (Sometimes this can be a “plus” for subordinates; if you must delegate more, they gain the opportunity to shoulder higher level responsibilities.)
-For your own sake and for the sake of your application (as you may have to explain this in an essay or interview), start this planning now.
+For your own sake and for the sake of your application (because you might have to explain this in an essay or interview), start this planning now.

 - Make sure your recommenders and you are on the same page about your future.

-If you’re planning to stay with your current company throughout and after your MBA, your company needs to be included I any discussion of your goals.
+If you’re planning to stay with your current company during your studies and after you complete your MBA, your company needs to be included I any discussion of your goals.
 Sometimes, recommenders comment on your future career (either on their own initiative or in response to a question).
-It’s not too great if your and your recommender’s ideas about your career differ!
+It’s not too great if your ideas and your recommender’s ideas about your career differ!

 - Identify elements of your work that differentiate you and that will allow you to contribute distinctively to class discussions.

-Your current work scenario, and your work situation over the next one to two years, is what you will directly bring to the EMBA table.
+Your current work scenario and your work situation over the next one to two years are what you will directly bring to the EMBA table.
 Look at your experience from the perspective of someone outside it; what would be most interesting and relevant?
 Plan to integrate those points into your application, in the essays, resume, and interview.

 The transcripts are straightforward.
-As for the test – most EMBA programs now accept the Executive Assessment (EA), a shorter test than the GMAT or GRE.
-And, happily, many top-notch EMBA programs require no standardized test, including MIT, Kellogg, and Michigan Ross.
-If your target programs do require a test, definitely try some practice tests and put prep time in if you need a good score (say, if you have a low undergrad GPA) or if you are really rusty at tests.
-Check the average or median scores for your target programs to have a sense of where you fit in that range and/or how much you must prepare to achieve a satisfactory score for your unique situation.
+As for the test – the most commonly used for EMBA programs is the Executive Assessment (EA), which is a shorter test than the GMAT and GRE.
+Happily, many top-notch EMBA programs require no standardized test, including those at MIT Sloan, Kellogg, NYU, and Michigan Ross.
+If your target programs do require an exam, definitely try some practice tests and dedicate the necessary prep time if you need a good score (e.g., if you have a low undergrad GPA) or if you are really rusty at tests.
+Check the average or median scores for your target programs to get a sense of where you fit in that range and/or how much you must prepare to achieve a satisfactory score for your unique situation.